HowTo: Zigbee – Flash the Electrolama zig-a-zig-ah! (zzh!) USB stick coordinator with zigbee2mqtt firmware

 "Windows Installer for SmartRF Flash Programmer"

-At this point you have to verify yourself with a TI account.
+At this point you will need to verify yourself with a TI account.

 This account can be created for free.
-Simply follow the link below
+Just follow the link under

 After that you should be redirected to the shown view.
-Here you can click on the download button shown …
+Here you can click on the shown download button to download the...

-During the installation it may happen that the window shown is displayed.
-This is only an indication that additional drivers will be installed and can be confirmed by clicking on "Install".
+During the installation, the window shown may appear.
+This is merely an indication that additional drivers are being installed and can be confirmed by clicking on "Install".

 After the installation process is complete, you can start the software directly.